8200 Self-Propelled Forage Harvester

 8000 Series crop discharge

-On its way to the trailer, the crop has to be elevated more than 4 m (13 ft) high between the accelerator exit and the spout end.
-It has to overcome a certain friction along the transition and spout liners until it is ejected off the spout end cap.
+On its way to the trailer, the crop must be elevated more than 4 m (13 ft) high between the accelerator exit and the spout end.
+It must overcome a certain friction along the transition and spout liners until it is ejected off the spout end cap.
 When opening corn fields, producers can expect crop being airborne over a distance of 15 m to 20 m (50 ft to 65 ft) into the following trailer.

 It is the task of the crop accelerator to provide sufficient thrust with appropriate efficiency to the crop particles to be loaded in all circumstances.
 An exactly specified air inlet in the accelerator housing assures a perfect spout crop jet when the kernel processor is installed.